 - B22 In June 2019, Transpower issued an RFP for NTSs to: - B22.1 address the load shortfall between the existing capacity of the Bombay-Otahuhu A line and the forecast load demand at Wiri GXP; and - B22.2 economically defer the need for transmission investment at either Bombay or Wiri. - B23 Transpower advised us that the responses to the RFP are confidential so we have not evaluated them.
-We are satisfied that NTSs will not defer or mitigate the need for this Project because the main driver for the Project is the deteriorating conductors on the BOB-OTA line as discussed in paragraphs B57 to B65 below.
-Transpower summarised the responses to the RFP as follows:
+We are satisfied that NTSs will not defer or mitigate the need for this Project because one of the drivers for the Project is the deteriorating conductors on the BOB-OTA line as discussed in paragraphs B70 to B79 below.
+Transpower summarised the responses to the RFP as follows:145